Table of Contents

 If you’re still learning, you can DIY your own jewelry lightbox, but there are some downsides to it.
 For example, achieving the proper lighting source and position.

 White background alternatives

 If you’re photographing jewelry from home, you can use some white background alternatives such as white paper rolls or matte finish vinyl backdrop.
 Unlike the former, the latter doesn’t wrinkle.
-It also saves you some money, especially, when you photograph jewelry regularly.
+It also saves you some money, especially when photographing jewelry regularly.

 Do not mix different light sources at once as it can cause real problems to your final output.
 Some lightboxes come with built-in light similar to the one we used above.
-However, not all are equipped with the right colour temperature.
-The GemLightbox above is built with 5000+K colour temperature – the perfect colour temperature for photographing jewelry.
+However, not all are equipped with the right color temperature.
+The GemLightbox above is built with 5000+K color temperature – the perfect color temperature for photographing jewelry.